Wilbur Glenn Voliva: Leadership of church

-Flat earth and other views
+Flat Earth and other views

-From 1914, Voliva gained nationwide notoriety by his vigorous advocacy of the flat earth doctrine.
-He offered a widely publicized $5,000 challenge for anyone to disprove the flat earth theory.
-The church schools in Zion taught the flat earth doctrine.
+From 1914, Voliva gained nationwide notoriety by his vigorous advocacy of the flat Earth doctrine.
+He offered a widely publicized $5,000 challenge for anyone to disprove the flat Earth theory.
+The church schools in Zion taught the flat Earth doctrine.
 In 1923 Voliva became the first evangelical preacher in the world to own his own radio station, WCBD, which could be heard as far away as Central America.
-His radio station broadcast his diatribes against round earth astronomy, and the evils of evolution.
-He was quoted about the sun as follows:
+His radio station broadcast his diatribes against round Earth astronomy, and the evils of evolution.
+He was quoted about the Sun as follows:

-He became increasingly focused on destroying the 'trinity of evils': modern astronomy, evolution and higher criticism, insisting on a strict interpretation of 24-hour days for creation and travelling to Dayton, Tennessee to appear as a witness at the Scopes trial, desipite the fact that he was not called.
+He became increasingly focused on destroying the 'trinity of evils': modern astronomy, evolution and higher criticism, insisting on a strict interpretation of 24-hour days for creation and travelling to Dayton, Tennessee to appear as a witness at the Scopes trial, despite the fact that he was not called.
 Voliva also predicted the end of the world would come in 1923, 1927, 1930, 1934 and 1935.

 Decline and death

 Like his predecessor, Voliva increasingly developed an overtly lavish lifestyle, amassing a $5 million personal fortune by 1927.
 This began to alienate his followers, especially after the hardships brought on by the Great Depression which forced Zion Industries into bankruptcy.
 In 1935 Voliva tried to revive the flagging fortunes of the church by instituting the annual Zion Passion Play, along the lines of the famous one in Oberammergau.
 However, in 1937, a disgruntled employee set ablaze the church's huge Shiloh Tabernacle where the play took place.
 Shortly thereafter, Voliva was forced into personal bankruptcy and he was reduced to being the honorary president of Zion Industries.
 The governance of the city reverted to the independents and the new authorities selected a globe for the compulsory car sticker that Voliva was forced to put on his car.

-He spent most of his time in Florida where he hoped to establish another religious colony, but after being diagnosed with terminal cancer, Voliva made a tearful public confession to his followers that he had misappropriated church funds for his personal use and committed other misdeeds.
+Voliva spent most of his time in Florida where he hoped to establish another religious colony, but after being diagnosed with terminal cancer, Voliva made a tearful public confession to his followers that he had misappropriated church funds for his personal use and committed other misdeeds.
 He died shortly thereafter on October 11, 1942 (though he had previously stated that he would live to 120 due to his diet of Brazil nuts and buttermilk), and the church all but dissolved.
 A small remnant was reorganized under the leadership of Michael Mintern.
 It was later renamed "Christ Community Church."